DominikJurkowski/test-assets/README.md

 Description: Here we test if we can include folder locale after the build under the .next folder.
 Normally this will be not included!?
 NOT WORKING??!!!
 Branch: `feature/next-build-locale`

+# Blobs
+Description: Test the vercel blobs solution.
+Beautiful solution.
+Just install blob, upload file to storage on vercel, add env (blob token), get blobs list and you have your file!!!
+Branch: `feature/blobs`